yairchu/quartic/README.markdown

 # Quartic

-Solve Quartic equations (4th degree polynomials) in C and Haskell.
+Solve Quartic equations (4th degree polynomials) in C, Haskell, and Python.

 License: BSD.

 (Also solves cubic, quadratic, and linear equations)

-The two implementations are very close in their structure/design.
+The implementations are very close in their structure/design.
-Naturally, the Haskell implementation is shorter.
+Naturally, the Haskell and Python implementations are much shorter than the C implementation.

 ## C implementation